nrwl/nx/docs/shared/monorepo-ci-github-actions.md

 ## Distributed CI with Nx Cloud

-In order to use distributed task execution, we need to start agents and set the `NX_CLOUD_DISTRIBUTED_EXECUTION` flag to `true`.
+To use distributed task execution, we need to start agents and set the `NX_CLOUD_DISTRIBUTED_EXECUTION` flag to `true`.

 Read more about the [Distributed CI setup with Nx Cloud](/recipes/ci/ci-setup#distributed-ci-with-nx-cloud).